 On this tab, you’ll see that the Send To field is already filled in with your site’s admin email.
 However, you can enter any email address that you have access to.

-For HTML, you can also click the toggle if you’d prefer to send a plain text email.
-For most sites, though, it will make the most sense to test an HTML email (keep the default).
+For the HTML option, you can click the toggle in order to send a plain text email, if you’d like.
+However, for most sites, it will make the most sense to test using an HTML email (which is the default).

 That’s it!
-You have successfully setup your site to send WordPress emails with Amazon SES.
-Now your form notifications will be delivered reliably.
+You have successfully set up your site to send WordPress emails with Amazon SES.